Gliricidia sepium: Uses

+Salinity tolerance & Nitrogen fixation

+The tree possesses high level of Nitrogen fixation and tolerance to salinity.

 Fodder

 G. sepium is used as cut and carry forage for cattle, sheep, and goats.
 Its high protein content allows it to complement low-quality tropical forages.
 G. sepium can tolerate repeated cutting, every 2 to 4 months depending on the climate.
 Cutting G. sepium causes it to retain its leaves during the dry season when many forage crops have lost their leaves.
 In some cases it is the only source of feed during the dry season.

 Intercropping

 G. sepium trees are used for intercropping in part because they fix nitrogen in the soil and tolerate low soil fertility, so when they are interplanted with crops they can boost crop yields significantly, without the need of chemical fertilizers.

 G. Sepium tolerates being cut back to crop height, and can even be coppiced, year after year.
 When the trees are cut back, they enter a temporary dormant state during which their root systems do not compete for nutrients needed by the crops, so the crops can establish themselves.

 These properties also enable G. Sepium to be used as green manure.